Welcome to Val D’Orcia

 Safety Tips

-Generally, Val D’Orcia is a safe region to visit, with low crime rates and a peaceful atmosphere.
-However, it's important to exercise caution on the winding country roads, particularly in adverse weather conditions.
+Generally, Val D’Orcia is a safe region to visit, with low crime rates and a peaceful ambiance.
+However, it's important to be cautious on the winding country roads, particularly in adverse weather conditions.
 Also, be mindful of your belongings in crowded areas such as bus stations and popular tourist spots.

 Practical Recommendations